tasty5590/backend-elysiajs/PROJECT-SUMMARY.md

-# 🎉 Backend Authentication Project - COMPLETED
+# 🎉 Backend OAuth Authentication Project

 ## ✅ What We've Built

-A complete, production-ready backend API with comprehensive OAuth authentication system (Google & Apple Sign In) and automatic session management, designed specifically for mobile app integration.
+A production-ready backend API with OAuth authentication (Google & Apple Sign In) and automatic session management, specifically designed for mobile app integration.

 ## 🚀 Key Features Implemented

-### 1. **Unified OAuth Authentication System**
+### 1. **OAuth Authentication System**
 - ✅ **Google Sign In** with ID token validation using google-auth-library
 - ✅ **Apple Sign In** with ID token validation using apple-signin-auth
 - ✅ Provider-specific endpoints (`POST /auth/google`, `POST /auth/apple`)